 Highlights: Lightweight, non-bulky, super durable and high-performance jacked made with 100% recycled fill and shell fabric.

-Patagonia’s Nano Puff® Water-Repellent Jacket is one of my favorite pieces by this inspiring company as it helps keep you warm and dry, is lightweight and non-bulky, and is super durable.
-Made with bluesign® approved fabric, made with tested and sustainably produced components, this jacket compresses down well and weighs just 11.9 ounces, making it a great choice for camping and other adventures.
+Patagonia’s Nano Puff® Water-Repellent Jacket is one of my favorite pieces by this inspiring company.
+It helps keep you warm and dry, is lightweight and non-bulky, and is super durable.
+Made with bluesign® approved fabric, this jacket compresses well and weighs just 11.9 ounces, making it a great choice for camping and other adventures.